This post may contain affiliate links. See my full disclosure. As an Amazon Associate, I earn from qualifying purchases.

 The main level smelled the worst with all the wooden paneling in the living room and the oak cabinets that have been soaking up smells for years, but the basement was only slightly better.

 The view makes up for all that, though, right?!

 The smell made our new house feel uncomfortable and downright dirty (okay, it was actually downright dirty too).

 We didn’t want to hire out the odor removal with all the other fixes we have on our list.

 But thankfully, after doing our research, we were able to find some solutions for actually removing the smells ourselves instead of just masking them (and we probably saved a couple thousand dollars at the same time!)

 Although it is difficult to achieve perfect results when you’re dealing with years of stuck-in smells, we are pleased with the results we have attained through cleaning, ozone treatment, and our next and final step: odor blocking primer before we repaint!

 Our house feels more like a home already.

-If you want to know how to deal with odor issues in your own home in true DIY fashion, I’ll show you the steps we took!
+If you want to know how to deal with odor issues in your own home in true DIY fashion, I’ll show you the steps we followed.

-(And be sure to do your own research for your particular situation before deciding how you will treat your home!)
+Just be sure to do your own research for your particular situation before deciding how you will treat your home!